noxomix/vgl/README.md

 ## Early Release!!
 > **Notice**, this Library should work on all Major Platforms, but the provided example works only with Linux right now.
-> Also its likely that there are some Bugs can occure, since the function parameter are machine-casted.
+> Also its likely that there are some Bugs can occure, since the function parameters are machine-casted.

 ## Installation
 Install via VPM:
 ```
-v install noxomix.vGL
+v install noxomix.vgl
 ```

 In order to use OpenGL you don't need to preinstall any shared lib or anything. **vGL** already provides the necassary header-only C library for that.